MatteoM95/CEMS-Wildfire-Dataset/README.md

 # Copernicus Emergency Management Service - Wildfire Dataset (2017- 2023)
-Copernicus Emergency Management Service (CEMS) wildfire dataset from June 2017 to April 2023.
-The dataset contains Sentinel-2 images associated with wildfires, as well as their corresponding severity and delineation mask.
-The dataset moreover is enriched with a cloud mask and landcover mask adding more valuable information in future training of a semantic segmentation model.
+The Copernicus Emergency Management Service (CEMS) Wildfire dataset spans from June 2017 to April 2023.
+The dataset includes Sentinel-2 images related to wildfires, along with their respective severity and delineation masks.
+Additionally, the dataset is enhanced with cloud and landcover masks, providing more valuable information for future training of a semantic segmentation model.
+The dataset comprises over 500+ high-quality images, suitable for subsequent semantic segmentation model training.
+The dataset is available on [Hugginface](https://huggingface.co/datasets/links-ads/wildfires-cems)

-## Introduction
+## Introduction and Data sources

 The **Copernicus Emergency Management Service (CEMS)** is a component of the European Union's Copernicus Programme.
-It provides prompt geospatial information during emergencies, aiding in response and damage assessment for events such as floods, wildfires, and earthquakes.
-In particular, **Copernicus Rapid Mapping** provides on-demand mapping services in cases of various natural disasters, offering detailed and up-to-date geospatial information that assists in disaster management and risk assessment.
+It provides rapid geospatial information during emergencies, and damage assessment for events such as floods, wildfires, and earthquakes.
+In particular, [**Copernicus Rapid Mapping**](https://emergency.copernicus.eu/mapping/list-of-activations-rapid) provides on-demand mapping services in cases of various natural disasters, offering detailed and up-to-date geospatial information that assists in disaster management and risk assessment.
 For each activation under tag **Wildfire** are available different post-fire products:
-- FEP (First Estimation): It is the first estimation of the burned area.
+- FEP (First Estimation): a first estimation of the burned area.
-- DEL (Delineation): It outlines the area affected by the wildfire.
+- DEL (Delineation): a delineation of the area affected by the wildfire.
-- GRA (Grading): It provides detailed information about the severity of the burned area.
+- GRA (Grading): a detailed description about the severity of the burned area.

 Each product includes metadata and associated JSON files which contain geographical details about the affected areas.
+NOTE: Since I do not have the license to distribute those files then they must be retrived on Copenicus website

-The satellite imagery comes from Sentinel-2, which spans across 12 distinct bands of the light spectrum, each with a resolution of 10 meters.
-These images are downloaded using the SentinelHub API.
+The satellite imagery comes from Sentinel-2 L2A, which spans across 12 distinct bands of the light spectrum, each with a resolution of 10 meters.
+Sentinel Level-2A data undergoes an atmospheric correction process to adjust for the reflectance values influenced by the atmosphere.
+These images are downloaded using SentinelHub APIs.

 ## Data structure and organization